David Backes

 David Anthony Backes (born May 1, 1984) is an American former professional ice hockey forward.
 He played for fifteen seasons in the National Hockey League (NHL) as a member of the St. Louis Blues, Boston Bruins and Anaheim Ducks.
 Backes was born in Minneapolis, Minnesota, but grew up in Spring Lake Park, Minnesota.

-After two seasons of junior hockey with the Lincoln Stars of the United States Hockey League, Backes was selected 62nd overall by the St. Louis Blues in the 2003 NHL Entry Draft.
+After two seasons of junior hockey with the Lincoln Stars of the United States Hockey League, Backes was selected 62nd overall by the St. Louis Blues in the 2003 NHL entry draft.
 Following his draft, he joined the Minnesota State Mavericks men's hockey team of the Western Collegiate Hockey Association, spending three seasons in the college hockey ranks.
 Forgoing his senior year with the Mavericks, he turned professional with the Blues, joining their American Hockey League (AHL) affiliate, the Peoria Rivermen.
 Midway through the 2006–07 season, Backes was called up to the NHL and secured a roster spot with the Blues.
 Following his fifth season with St. Louis, he was chosen as team captain.

 Internationally, Backes represents the United States.
 He is a two-time Olympian, winning silver at the 2010 Games in Vancouver, and has played in three IIHF World Championships.

 Playing career

 Junior

 Backes played three seasons of prep hockey with Spring Lake Park High School in Spring Lake Park, Minnesota, graduating in 2002.
-As a senior, he was named All-Conference, All-Metro, All-State and was a finalist for the 2002 Minnesota Mr. Hockey award.
+As a senior, he was named All-Conference, All-Metro, All-State and was a finalist for the 2002 Minnesota Mr. Hockey award, losing to Gino Guyer.
 He was joined on the Star Tribune's All-Metro First Team with future college teammate Travis Morin of the Dallas Stars.
 His high school team included future Minnesota Wild forward Jarod Palmer.
 His number 5 has been retired by the school and hangs at Fogerty Arena in Blaine, Minnesota.

-After spending parts of two years in junior hockey with the Lincoln Stars of the USHL, Backes was selected in the second round, 62nd overall, by the St. Louis Blues in the 2003 NHL Entry Draft.
+After spending parts of two years in junior hockey with the Lincoln Stars of the USHL, Backes was selected in the second round, 62nd overall, by the St. Louis Blues in the 2003 NHL entry draft.
 Prior to joining the Blues, he played three seasons of college hockey at Minnesota State University, Mankato, where he was named to the 2005–06 Men's RBK Division I West All-America Second Team and the 2005–06 ESPN The Magazine Academic All-America First Team.
 Immediately after his third and final college season, he was signed by the Blues and assigned to the Peoria Rivermen of the AHL for the final 12 games of the 2005–06 season.